palantir/foundry-platform-python/docs/v2/Ontologies/models/ObjectRid.md

 # ObjectRid

-The Resource Identifier (RID) for an ontology object instance.
+The unique resource identifier of an object, useful for interacting with other Foundry APIs.

 ## Type
 ```python